apache/druid/docs/tutorials/tutorial-query.md

 ## More Druid SQL examples

-Try the following queries to learn a few more Duid SQL tricks:
+Try the following queries to learn a few more Druid SQL tricks:

 ### Query over time